 Hallucinogens

-Hallucinaogens work through various mechanisms.
+Hallucinogens work through various mechanisms.
 They have no addiction profile and no withdrawal syndromes, though patients taking LSD may experience “flashbacks” (recurrent intoxication) later in life.
-Tolerance is very low.
+Their tolerance is very low.
 Examples include:

 Lysergic acid diethylamide (LSD)